bengfarrell/rgf-blog/content/blog/2012-04-30-mac-and-cheese-at-noodles-company.md

 ---
-title: "Mac and Cheese at Noodles &amp; Company"
+title: "Mac and Cheese at Noodles & Company"
 date: "2012-04-30"
 categories:
   - "raleigh-restaurant-reviews"